The Synthetic Hilbert Additive Group Scheme: Synthetic Chains and Cochains on the Circle

 \begin{proposition} The synthetic spectra $\bT_{\syn}$ and $\bT^{\vee}_{\syn}$ are bicommutative bialgebras. \end{proposition} \begin{proof} By the previous proposition, $\fil^*_{\ev}(\bS[S^1]) = \bT_{\syn}$ is a bicommutative bialgebra, since the symmetric monoidality guarantees that the coalgebra maps lift to the filtered level.
 Furthermore, this will be a dualizable object, as it is simply a finite direct sum of invertible $\bS^\syn$-modules.
 Thus we conclude that its dual, $\bT_{\syn}$, is itself a bicommutative bialgebra. \end{proof}

 \begin{rmk} Note that the equivalence of Lemma~\ref{lemma : module structure on T} is only true as modules, and not as algebras.
-Indeed, already on the level of spectra we have the equivalence $\bS[S^1] \simeq \bS \oplus \bS[1]$, but this equivalence is not true as algebras in spectra, given the relation $d^2 = \eta d$ in the homotopy groups
+Indeed, already on the level of spectra we have the equivalence $\bS[S^1] \simeq \bS \oplus \bS[1]$ in the category of spectra.
+This equivalence is not true as algebras in spectra, though, given the relation $d^2 = \eta d$ in the homotopy groups

 where $|d|=1$ and $\eta$ is the generator of $\pi_1(\bS) \cong \bZ/2$.
 However, the coalgebra structure on $\bS[S^1]$ is the expected one; in the homotopy groups the element $d$ is primitive.
 See for example~\cite{HR24}*{Proposition 3.3}.
 The synthetic spectrum $\bT_{\syn}$ inherits this property; the coalgebra structure is the expected one, but the algebra structure is not split.
 When we dualize, the situation is reversed; the algebra structure of $\bT^\vee_{\syn}$ is the expected one, but the coalgebra structure is not obvious. \end{rmk}